Sheriff's Office to respond to some calls for service by phone only

-RACINE COUNTY — The Sheriff’s Office announced Thursday that it will no longer be physically responding to all calls for service.
+RACINE COUNTY — The Racine County Sheriff’s Office announced Thursday that it will no longer be physically responding to all calls for service.

 A deputy responding to an in-person call might ask the caller to come outside and will attempt to adhere to social distancing rules recommended by the CDC.
 Deputies may ask callers to hold up their driver’s license or other identification card while taking identifying information.